 Today, the healthcare industry is at a technological crossroad.
 On one side, data gaps in the medical device supply chain threaten business performance, and most critically, the safety of patients.
 On the other side, both emerging and proven technologies like blockchain and barcodes, hold the keys to solving some of these pressing issues.

 Soom sits at the intersection of this crossroad.
-We bridge the information gaps between data sources and physical products by utilizing barcode and mobile scan technology.
-In short, our solution enables master data accuracy, data governance and error correction.
+Using semantic search and augmented data management, Soom creates a data fabric that bridges the information gaps between data sources and physical products.
+In short, the Soom platform enables product master data accuracy, data governance and error correction.

-For medical device manufacturers, this means eliminating errors and reducing backlog in the supply chain, improving IT efficiency and productivity, maintaining regulatory compliance, avoiding adverse events like product recalls, and most importantly, improving patient safety.
+For medical device manufacturers, this means true enterprise data collaboration, eliminating errors and reducing backlog in the supply chain, improving IT efficiency and productivity, maintaining regulatory compliance, avoiding adverse events like product recalls, and most importantly, improving patient safety.

 This is where we’re at today.
 But it was a collision of events—some within the industry, others more personal—that led us to this point.